piotrdonicz/go/README.md

 ### Installing and Running

 - Clone this repository.
-- Run `./setup` to install all dependencies.
+- Run `./setup.sh` to install all dependencies.
+- Optionally populate your database with `./scripts/populateDb.js`
 - Run `npm start` to run the app.
 - Open `http://localhost:3000/` in your browser.